 The International Travel Risk Review Committee (ITRRC) has two functions.
-First, it is responsible for deciding whether to suspend an education abroad activity sponsored by UNH when a significant health hazard or safety concern is raised.
-The committee may decide to suspend an education abroad activity before a program starts or while it is in process.
+First, the members are responsible for deciding whether to suspend an education abroad activity sponsored by UNH when a significant health hazard or safety concern is raised.
+The Committee may decide to suspend an education abroad individual or group activity before a program starts or while it is in progress.

-This health or safety concern may arise from a number of sources, including: U.S. State Department travel advisories, travel advisories from governmental or non-governmental health organizations, risk assessments from travel assistance providers, UNH faculty and staff with an expertise in the area, natural disasters, on-site staff officials or other indicators of potential health or safety threats.
+Health or safety concerns may arise from a number of sources, including: U.S. Department of State, governmental or non-governmental health organizations, risk assessments from travel assistance providers, UNH faculty and staff with an expertise in the area, e.g. Senior Coordinator for Risk Management and Partnerships, on-site staff officials, international education organizations, or other indicators of potential or emergent health or safety threats.

-The second function of the ITRRC is to review and approve petitions for education abroad activities, involving travel by UNH undergraduate or graduate students, in countries on the U.S. State Department Travel Warning list and other potentially high risk destinations.
+The second function of the ITRRC is to review and approve petitions for UNH student travel to countries or areas that the U.S. Department of State rates as Level 3: Reconsider Travel or Level 4: Do Not Travel or to other potentially high risk destinations.

-The ITRRC may require petitions for permission to travel to locations or participate in programs that pose a specific health, safety, or security concern as indicated by sources other than the U.S. Department of State Travel Warning list.
-Examples of such sources may include but are not limited to: U.S. embassies/consulates, the Center for Disease Control (CDC), World Health Organization (WHO), non-U.S. government authorities (e.g., Australian or Canadian authorities), University of New Hampshire authorities, and travel assistance providers.
+The ITRRC may require petitions for permission to travel to locations or participate in programs that pose a specific health, safety, or security concern as indicated by sources other than the U.S. Department of State.
+Examples of such sources may include but are not limited to: Center for Disease Control (CDC), World Health Organization (WHO), non-U.S. government authorities (e.g., Australian or Canadian authorities), University of New Hampshire authorities, travel assistance providers, and international education organizations.

 The ITRRC has university-wide jurisdiction and its decisions apply uniformly to all campuses.